Correcting Microtia with MEDPOR® Ear Reconstruction

 What Is MEDPOR® Ear Reconstruction?

 Introduced by Dr. John Reinisch in 1991, the MEDPOR® technique (microporous high-density polyethylene implant) has been successfully performed over a quarter of a million times.
 Because the MEDPOR framework is porous, the surrounding tissues and blood vessels will partially grow into the framework so that it almost becomes a natural part of the body.

 MEDPOR® ear reconstruction is suitable for patients of all ages, including patients as young as three years old.

 During the procedure, Dr. Thorne will first construct a porous polyethylene framework made from biocompatible materials that matches the appearance and position of the other ear.
 Once this is complete, the patient is placed under general anesthesia and the newly fabricated ear stitched in placed.
 Tissue is harvested from under the patient’s scalp and carefully placed over the framework so that a skin graft can be placed on the outer surface.

 Who Qualifies for MEDPOR?

 MEDPOR ear reconstruction is suitable for patients of all ages, including children as young as three years old.
 While any person suffering from congenital microtia or who has undergone trauma to their ear can potentially qualify for this type of reconstruction, it is especially suited to patients who are unsatisfied with the results of their original operation.

 However, patients must have either an intact superficial temporal artery or a patent occipital artery to ensure proper blood flow for a successful recovery.
-Dr. Thorne can assess you or your child's situation during a consultation to determine if MEDPOR is appropriate.
+Dr. Thorne can assess you or your child's situation during a consultation to determine if MEDPOR or rib cartilage reconstruction is more appropriate.

 Meeting with Dr. Thorne